Johnson County Court Records

 Through the County Clerk

-The County Clerk handles records for the County Court at Law, which has jurisdiction over misdemeanor criminal cases, smaller civil disputes, and probate matters.
-The County Clerk also serves as the recorder of deeds, liens, and vital records.
+The County Clerk handles records for the County Court at Law, including misdemeanor criminal cases, smaller civil disputes, and probate matters.
+The County Clerk also records deeds, liens, and vital records.

 Johnson County Clerk